Amund-Fremming/tero-session/Tasklist.md

 **First**

-- make cache and manager take in ttl, or as options?
-- Bg task for eviction
-  - used when failed diconnect
-  - bg task gets cleanup funciton from constructor
-  - simple methods for gettin, removing and settting

 - Connect to rust backend to be able to post log and free key
 - Unit tests for caches, and bg cleanup?
 Just ai generate it